OlegVolgin/OSD-XMB/README.md

 	The "Show Logo" and "Show Debug Colors" can be set globally for all games on the "Game Settings" section.

-- Launch PS2 games from Discs:
+- **Launch PS2 games from Discs**:
-	The App will automatically recognize if there is a PS2 DVD in the disctray and select it if you're idle on the Game category.
+    - The App will automatically recognize if there is a PS2 DVD in the disctray and select it if you're idle on the Game category.
 	You can add ".cfg" files on the "CFG" folder with the Item "Title=Game Name" to display Customized Game Titles on this Item.

-- Launch PS1 games from USB Drive:
+- **Launch PS1 games from USB Drive**:
-	The app will automatically scan your POPS folder on the root of your USB Drive to list all the .VCD files on the "Playstation 1" folder.
+    - The app will automatically scan your POPS folder on the root of your USB Drive to list all the .VCD files on the "Playstation 1" folder.
 	The name of the VCD will be the game's name.
 	If no ELF for the VCD is found, it will be automatically created.